dmbarbour/wikilon/docs/CommandLine.md

-# Command Language for Awelon
+# Command Language for Awelon (claw)

-Awelon project and Wikilon would benefit from effective command line interfaces, e.g. to issue rapid queries and commands.
+Awelon project and Wikilon would benefit from effective command line interfaces, e.g. as a REPL and shell.
 In context of Wikilon, providing console-like services through HTML forms or JavaScript should not be difficult.
 The underlying [Awelon Object (AO)](AboutAO.md) code is unsuitable for this application in its raw form.

-But I think a relatively thin layer above AO could be suitable:
+But we can certainly create a language better suited, which we can rapidly compile into bytecode, with easy access to dependencies on words in a dictionary.
+Useful features might include:

 * write words easily: just use the word, `swap inc mul`
 * inline text and number literals: `42 "foo"`
 * easy and unambiguous access to bytecode, e.g. `\vrwlc`
-* stable environment against literals, e.g. `(stack*env)` pair
+* stable target environment for the code

-If you know about the evolution of Awelon project, the above should be familiar: it's a minor tweak of the [original definition of Awelon Object](https://github.com/dmbarbour/awelon/blob/master/AboutAO.md).
-The original AO was weak for staged programming, visual DSLs, and structured programming, but it was well suited for command line interfaces.
+One option is a straightforward expansion into bytecode, e.g. similar to the [original definition of Awelon Object](https://github.com/dmbarbour/awelon/blob/master/AboutAO.md).
+The original AO was weak for staged programming, visual DSLs, or structured programming, and wasn't strongly an '[object code](http://en.wikipedia.org/wiki/Object_code)', but it was well suited for command line interfaces.
 The result was a very Forth-like language.
-I'm adapting this, but changing the bytecode escape to keep it unambiguous (no risk of confusing `\` with an ABC operator).

-## Naming: claw?

-What should I call this proposed language?
-The name Awelon Object is taken, and AO today is a better fit for the connotations surrounding '[object code](http://en.wikipedia.org/wiki/Object_code)'.
-So far, my best idea is **claw**: Command Language for Awelon (or Command Line for Awelon, depending on context).
-The name also puns nicely.
-I'll run with this unless someone suggests a better idea.

-## Round Tripping?

-A major design decision is whether to support round-tripping.
-If claw code is one way, i.e. converting into an ABC subprogram, that greatly simplifies some things such as introducing support for ad-hoc literal types.
-(Support for flexible literal types seems especially relevant

-## Commanding What?

-Claw code will somehow bind to a dictionary, for easy processing.
-One option is that we treat Claw code as a primitive
+Though, in retrospect, I think I'd favor `\` as an escape for bytecode rather than `%`.

+I propose to call the language *claw*.
+Command Language (or Line) for Awelon.

+I will assume the following context and constraints:

+* we have an implicit binding to an AO dictionary
+* transparency, a very thin translation to AO code
+* trivial to extract claw sessions into a dictionary
+* preserve concatenative, streamable, purely functional
+* effects via access to an abstract [network model](NetworkModel.md)

+A property I'm considering but haven't committed to yet is effective support for round-tripping, i.e. to view ABC code (especially code generated from claw) as claw code.
+Round tripping will at least impact how readily I can extend Claw with effective support for decimal or rational numbers.

 ## Literals